afagot/OfflineAnalysisTool/README.md

 ##Usage

 There are 2 ways to use the executable file.
-Being in the previoulsly defined working directory and having copied a  [datafile] you want to analyse into this directory, you can do :
+Being in the previoulsly defined working directory, you can do :

     ./offlineanalysis.sh [datafile] [TriggerWindowWidth] [TimeEarliestSignals] [TimeLatestSignals]